Thimoteus/purescript-reddit-api/docs/Reddit.md

 subreddit :: forall s e.
 (Requestable s) => String -> Maybe s -> R e Subreddit
 ```

-Given a subreddit name, attempt to get the front page of that subreddit.

 #### `subreddit'`

 ``` purescript
 subreddit' :: forall e.
 String -> R e Subreddit
 ```

-A convenience function for when you don't want to provide options.

 #### `commentThread`